provena/provena/utilities/packages/typescript/react-libs/README.md

-# React shared libraries Provena
+# React shared libraries RRAP IS

 Set of shared functionality which is reused between multiple UI components.